Security and Privacy Solutions in EHR Development

 Additionally, you can use the official HIPAA Security List Assessment Tool to understand what your system is lacking right now.

 Secure Document Exchange: E-documents flow in all directions – within your institution; between different providers; between the provider and governmental registries.
 Protecting these exchanges is critical to avoid breaches.
 Use data encryption for all the communication and advanced virus scanning to filter potentially hazardous messages.
-The rule of thumb here is to use the encryption standards proposed by National Institute of Standards and Technology.
+The rule of thumb here is to use the encryption standards proposed by the National Institute of Standards and Technology.

 It is also mandatory to encrypt messages for patients, who want to receive an electronic copy of their records.
 A secure patient’s password or keyword can be given to them in person during their visit.
 Speaking of passwords…